Community planning

 The Community Plan focuses on improving outcomes and reducing inequalities for the whole of the Scottish Borders.

-This is best addressed through a Borders wide approach, with community planning partners collectively working together, and with local communities and businesses.
+This is best addressed through a Borders-wide approach, with community planning partners collectively working together, and with local communities and businesses.

 The Community Empowerment (Scotland) Act legislation also requires the CPP to prepare and publish more localised plans addressing local challenges and to improve local outcomes.